tandeshao/tp/docs/DeveloperGuide.md

       Use case resumes at step 2.

+**Use case: Edit a person**

+**MSS**

+1. User requests to list persons
+2. AddressBook shows a list of persons
+3. User requests to Edit a specific person in the list
+4. AddressBook update the person with new information

+    Use case ends.

+**Extensions**

+* 2a.
+The list is empty.

+  Use case ends.

+**Use case: Adding a tag to a person**

+**MSS**

+1. User find a person
+2. AddressBook shows the searching result of the person
+3. User requests to add a tap to a specific person
+4. AddressBook adds that tag to the person

+    Use case ends.

+**Extensions**

+* 2a.
+Cannot find the user.

+  Use case ends.

+* 3a.
+The tag is invalid.

+    * 3a1.
+The tag exist already.

+      Use case ends.

+    * 3a2.
+The tag exceeds the max length.

+      ABπ show error message.

+      Use case resumes at step 2.

+**Use case: Adding memo to a person**

+**MSS**

+1. User find a person
+2. AddressBook shows the searching result of the person
+3. User requests to add memo to a specific person
+4. AddressBook adds that memo to the person

+    Use case ends.

+**Extensions**

+* 2a.
+Cannot find the user.

+  Use case ends.

+* 3a.
+The memo is invalid.

+    * 3a1.
+The memo exceeds the max length.

+      ABπ show error message.

+      Use case resumes at step 2.

 *{More to be added}*

 ### Non-Functional Requirements

 1. Should work on any _mainstream OS_ as long as it has Java `11` or above installed.
 2. Should be able to hold up to 1000 persons without a noticeable sluggishness in performance for typical usage.
 3. A user with above average typing speed for regular English text (i.e. not code, not system admin commands) should be able to accomplish most of the tasks faster using commands than using the mouse.
+4. The main window should be resizable in order to fit different screen size.

 *{More to be added}*

 ### Glossary

 * **Mainstream OS**: Windows, Linux, Unix, OS-X
-* **Private contact detail**: A contact detail that is not meant to be shared with others
+* **ABπ**: Name of this AddressBook
+* **Memo**: remark or note for a specific person.

 --------------------------------------------------------------------------------------------------------------------